SamSeabourn/toxoplasmosis/README.md

 ### **How does it work?**

-Open the extension and you will be presented with 3 toggles
+Open the extension and you will be presented with 3 toggles.
+Choose and option and wait for the browser to change.
+(This process can take a bit of time as the API's are a tad slow)
 ![](screen1.png)
 Change all images to cats (Currently using Nicholas Cage placeholder images)
 - Click **Cat pics only**